 The rest of the paper is organized as follows.
-Section 2 investigates the negative comovement between the corporate cash ratio and employment and the relationship between wages and cash.
-Section 3 presents the model and shows the basic mechanism that can lead to this negative relationship, using a baseline version of the model that allows for an analytical solution.
-In Section 4, we calibrate the model to analyze quantitatively the dynamic impact of aggregate shocks.
+Section I investigates the negative comovement between the corporate cash ratio and employment and the relationship between wages and cash.
+Section II presents the model and shows the basic mechanism that can lead to this negative relationship, using a baseline version of the model that allows for an analytical solution.
+In Section III, we calibrate the model to analyze quantitatively the dynamic impact of aggregate shocks.
 We first consider the baseline model and then a more realistic extended model.
 We also consider several extensions to that benchmark and the impact of liquidity uncertainty shocks.
-In Section 5, we examine the effect of idiosyncratic shocks on cross-firm correlations and Section 6 concludes.
-Several results are derived in the Appendices.
+In Section IV, we examine the effect of idiosyncratic shocks on cross-firm correlations, and Section V concludes.
+Several results are derived in the online Appendix.

-2 Stylized Facts
+I. Stylized Facts

-In this section, we document a negative comovement in the U.S. between the corporate cash ratio and employment.
+In this section, we document a negative comovement in the United States between the corporate cash ratio and employment.
 We also investigate the connections between cash holdings and the wage bill.